root-project/root/documentation/spectrum/Spectrum.md

     -    `SMOOTH1_15POINTS`

-An example of 1-dimensional spectra smoothing and the influence of the filter width on the data is presented in Figure 2.1
+An example of 1-dimensional spectra smoothing and the influence of the filter width on the data is presented in Figure 2.1.

 ![1-dimensional spectra smoothing and the influence of the filter width on the data](figures/image052.png)

 ## 2-DIMENSIONAL SPECTRA

- The smoothing of the two dimensional data is similar to the one dimensional case.
+The smoothing of the two-dimensional data is similar to the one-dimensional case.
 The width of the filter can be chosen independently for each dimension.
 The form of the 2-D smoothing function is as follows: